tshort/julia/ui/website/julia-markdown-readme.md

 `[[[Calculate]]]`.
 Each Julia code block is wrapped with a `DIV` that has a placeholder for results.

-*Server connection* -- Communication with the server is handled using the same infrastructure as the web REPL.
+*Server connection and Javascript processing* -- Communication with the server is handled using the same infrastructure as the web REPL (which looks like it's mostly thanks to Stephen Boyer).
+The file that does most of the work is `julia/ui/website/jlmd.js`.
+This is adapted from `julia/ui/website/repl.js`.
+Plotting is handled with D3, just like the web REPL.
 One difference is that results from Julia need to be plugged into appropriate places in the HTML file.
-That's done by making a separate user_name (and user_id) for each Julia code block.
+That's done by making a separate user\_name (and user\_id) for each Julia code block.
 That way, when the appropriate evaluated results are returned from the server, the results are plugged into the right spot.

 ## Current status

-Currently, things are partly working.
-The main issues are:
+Currently, things are a bit rough, but pages calculate okay.
+The web page collects three main types of output from the webserver:

-* *Intermittent output* -- Sometimes, commands don't get through, and sometimes, results are lost.

-* *`MSG_OUTPUT_OTHER`* -- Evaluated results should be sent back to the browser with type `MSG_OUTPUT_EVAL_RESULT`, but much of the time, they come through with `MSG_OUTPUT_OTHER`.
-The problem with that is that `MSG_OUTPUT_OTHER` doesn't have the `user_id`, so the results can't be put into the right spot.

-* *Plotting* -- The current plot messages don't pass along the `user_id` associated with the caller.
-That means, we don't know where to plot something.
+`MSG_OUTPUT_OTHER`, `MSG_OUTPUT_EVAL_RESULT`, and `MSG_OUTPUT_PLOT`.
+Of these, only `MSG_OUTPUT_EVAL_RESULT` has an indicator of the location.
+For the others, the active location is tracked.
+It mostly seems to work, but it might be fragile.

+## To-Do list

+Lots of things could be done.
+Here's a list of short-term items:

+* Get a new session for each web page.
+(It's nice the way it is for debugging--you can use a web REPL to watch what the web page is doing.)

+* Add options for Julia blocks to hide the input and/or the output.
+  Maybe use global options for these.

+* Add an option for a Julia block to do calculations on page load, normal calculation, or all (page load and normal).

+* Spruce up the CSS.